Isabelle Nogueira: Awards and honors

 On May 16, she received the title of Ambassador of the Parintins Folklore Festival.At the ceremony, the mayor of Parintins, Frank Bi Garcia, highlighted Nogueira's influence in promoting the Festival: "She will, without a doubt, increasingly promote the Parintins Festival, which is a cultural and tourist product that generates jobs and income, and job opportunities for thousands of people from Parintins."

 On May 8, 2024, she received the title and medal of honor for merit from the State University of Amazonas (UEA), in recognition of her contribution to the national and international dissemination and projection of Amazonian culture and tourism.

 On June 3, 2024, Nogueira was awarded the Ruy Araújo Medal, the highest honor of the Amazonian legislature.
 In her speech, Nogueira reaffirmed herself as a woman of the people, and that she loves the state where she was born and raised: "I receive this honor with the certainty that I came from the people, and for the people I have to do it.
 I promise and commit myself every day that I will make Amazonas my mission of faith, because it is not enough to say where you came from, you have to fight, you have to love, and I love you, my Amazonas."

 On April 30, 2025, she received the title of Honorary Citizen of Parintins and the award for cultural merit "Jair Mendes Medal".
 The ceremony reinforced the institutional recognition of Isabelle's trajectory, who acts as a cultural representative of the municipality at a national level.
 "May God be praised for this moment!
 I am a daughter of Parintins by heart and by the culture that formed me.
 This tribute is the confirmation that loving my people, my land, and representing them with pride is worth it", declared Isabelle during the ceremony.

 On May 2, 2025, she received the title of Honorary Citizen of Juruti, in recognition of her contribution to the promotion and appreciation of northern culture, especially at Festribal.
 "Now I am Isabelle Nogueira: a Manaus native by identity, a Cunhã from Parintins, an Amazonian artist, and a warrior from Pará.
 I am Pan-Amazonia, the resistance of all the people who move the culture of the Amazon, of the forest.
-I swear to love you, Juruti."
-Isabelle declared in a strong and passionate speech, highlighting the city of Juruti as the birthplace of great artists, a municipality where she lived for a few years.
+I swear to love you, Juruti," Isabelle declared in a passionate speech, highlighting the city of Juruti, a municipality where she lived for a few years.

 On June 5, 2025, Nogueira was honored during a plenary session at ALEAM, in celebration of the Parintins Folklore Festival.
 "What we need is everyone's support, because that's how we will continue to invade Brazil and show Brazil that the Parintins Folklore Festival and the Amazon deserve recognition and value in the face of the national scenario that at some point tried to camouflage us.
 We are giants!", said the ambassador.